Get spot-on prescription treatment for melasma without leaving home

 What is melasma?

 Melasma is a skin condition that includes dark blotches or smooth, freckly patches of skin, usually on the face.
-It is much more common in women, especially those with darker skin.
-Many people first notice melasma during pregnancy or after starting birth control pills.
+It is much more common for women to develop melasma—especially those with darker skin.
+Many people with melasma first notice symptoms during pregnancy or after starting birth control pills.
 It can last anywhere from a few months or years to a lifetime.

 What causes melasma?